achenderson/practice-repo/README.md

-This is a line from RStudio
+This is a line from RStudio.
+I am adding a modification directly from Github.